HISTORY OF THE SOCIETY

 BOARD MEMBER

 Laura Jean Duval was born at Mercy Hospital in Brownsville, Texas on January 31, 1949.
 She is the oldest of 13 children born to John and Elizabeth (Betty) Givens.
 When her dad retired in March 1968 there were 10 children, the youngest three were born in Brownsville, and the other nine were born in the United States with two of them born in the Philippines.
 Her father was a M/Sgt. in the United States Air Force which made it possible to live in other countries and in many other states.
 He always made sure that his children learned about their surroundings and the history of where they were living at the time, which was very exciting because they lived in Washington, D.C., as well as in the Philippines and 12 other Air Force bases.
 Laura, the oldest and very curious, was always hungry to learn this information and on weekends would go exploring her new surroundings.
 The family returned to Brownsville in 1968.
-While her parents looked for a house for the family (a big house) the older kids stayed at their grandmother’s, and that is where she heard her aunts talking about their ancestors coming from Spain and settling in Meir, Camargo, and Matamoros, Mexico.
-They would speak mostly in Spanish, and there was a lot to learn.
-She remembers many relatives that lived in Matamoros visiting her grandmother from La Burrita.
-They only spoke Spanish.
-She thought “how could they be so blond and blue-green eyed and not speak English?”
-Now she realizes these things and truly wishes that she could have had real conversations with them.

 She is married to Alan Duval, and they have five children, two daughters, three sons, and one grandson who enjoys listening to the family talk about our ancestors.
 She is a retired teacher from Brownsville I.S.D and has enjoyed being a part of The Rio Grande Valley Hispanic Genealogical Society.
 The members are the most friendly and helpful group of people.